jstonge/blog/src/posts/coevo-paradox.md

 ---
-title: Computational Embeddings
+title: Paradoxes in the co-evolution of contagions and institutions
-description: Group-based master equations
+description: Using group-based master equations to model the coevolution of policies and behaviors in contagion.
 date: '2024-6-20'
 categories:
   - paper